sylvainlapeyrade/AlphaQuest/README.md

 # AlphaQuest
-RPG 2D Computer Game made with Godot 3 for the course TDDD23 at Linköping University.
+RPG 2D computer game made with Godot 3.

 You can consult the trailer of the game here: